 I’ve used Label for Location and am keeping Status for the progress of any scene.
-As well as this, I want to keep track of who has the POV (point of view) in each scene as well as who is present in each scene, and to access this data easily onscreen.
+As well as this, I want to keep track of who has the POV (point of view) in each scene, plus who is present in each scene – and to access this data easily onscreen.

 Scrivener to the rescue!

 There are two options: custom metadata (this blog post) and keywords (next blog post).

 Custom data provides a flexible tool to record whatever you want to record about a particular document.